grafana/k6-docs/src/data/markdown/docs/03 cloud/05 Project and Team Management/03 Members.md

 ![Invite members under project settings](images/03-Team-Members/invite-new-members-project-settings.png)

-Here you will be able to specify email addresses and the permission role you want to assign to your currently selected project.
+Here you can specify email addresses and the permission role you want to assign to your currently selected project.

 > `Role` field will only let you choose between **Read/Write** or **Read-Only**
 > access types, as this view operates under the context of the currently selected project.
-If you want to set a member as an admin please refer to [Members tab](/cloud/project-and-team-management/members/#members-tab) section.
+If you want to set a member as an admin please refer to [Members settings](/cloud/project-and-team-management/members/#members-settings) section.